younesious/younesious/README.md

 - 👋 Hi, I’m @younesious
-- 👀 I’m interested in back-end, AI and ML
+- 👀 I’m interested in Linux, Golang and AI news.
-- 🌱 I’m currently learning PHP/Laravel and ML
+- 🌱 I’m currently learning Golang.
-- 💞️ I’m looking to collaborate on PHP/Laravel developer
+- 💞️ I’m looking to collaborate on Golang developer
 - 📫 How to reach me? @younesious in social media

 <!---